- ART

 - Identifies areas of improvement in health-related fitness and motor skill activities, and then works towards improvement by participating in fitness and skill development activities outside school.

-SPECIAL EDUCATION
+SPECIAL EDUCATION PROGRAMS

-Learning Center
+The Learning Center and Inclusion Programs

 SOCIAL EMOTIONAL PROGRAM